 So we’re pretty big fans of cocos2d around here as you’ve no doubt noticed, but today is a special day cocos2d-wise; it’s the two-year anniversary of our very first post about it!
 And the library certainly has been remarkably successful by any metric you’d care to measure, but for our anniversary post, let’s talk about commercial offerings for it, that being a particularly striking metric of success of an open source project.
 Practically unheard of, in fact.

-But before we begin, lead developer Ricardo Quesada supports himself selling two projects -
+But before we begin, lead developer Ricardo Quesada [EDIT: Used to] support himself selling two projects –

 Now that you’ve done that — you have, haven’t you? — let’s take a look at two commercial offerings that have sprung up, which we’ve gone and spent some C$250 on just so that we can report on them to you, Dear Reader, because we love you so much.